Samuel Kuffour: Personal life

 In 2003, Kuffour revealed to the BBC, in an interview for the 'Heart and Soul' documentary, that he wanted to be a priest or a missionary when he retired from football.
 In the interview, he also spoke about the surprised reaction of some German players as he prayed before games, while also addressing the support he received from fellow Ghanaian Christians, especially those living in Munich.
 In the same interview, Kuffour also talked about the death of his daughter Godiva in a drowning accident in January that year.
 He explained that his Christian faith gave him the courage to face the future.

 He is the uncle of the American soccer player Matai Akinmboni.

-He is also the father of aspiring young footballer Samuel Kuffour Jr., who signed for Hapoel Be'er Sheva.
+He is the father of footballer Sam Kuffour Jr., who signed for Hapoel Be'er Sheva in 2022.
 In February 2025, his son Sam Kuffour signed professional terms with English League Two side Colchester United.